gabriel4649/JMdictDB/README.txt

 	make activate

-   which will rename any existing "jmdict" database to "jmold", and rename the "jmnew" database to "jmdict", thus making it the active database.
-There must be no active users in any of these database or the commands will fail.
+   which will rename any existing "jmdict" database to "jmold" (any existing "jmold" database is deleted), and rename the "jmnew" database to "jmdict", thus making it the active database and the one accessed by default by the cgi web pages.
+There must be no active users in any of these databases or the "make activate" command will fail.

 10. If you plan on using the cgi files with a web server, double check the settings in the Makefile (see step #1)